Vishwjeet9097/Laravel-Assignment/README.md

-<h2 align="left">Hi, 👋 I'm Vishwjeet Kumar and I'm a Software Engineer from Bihar, India</h2>
+<h2 align="left">Hi, 👋 I'm Vishwjeet and I'm a Software Engineer from Bihar, India</h2>

 ###